ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

     * Business plans shouldn’t just cover the financial details of the team, they should be a guiding document for all team operations and organization.

+* Budgeting keeps the team afloat.
+Know much you *have* to spend per season, regardless of *all* other factors.

 ## Safety

 * Safety is one of the most important parts of an FRC team.